 I have to tell you.
 Tarot is the tool.
 You are the mark.

-You’re probably ready to throw me out as a crackpot, fanatic or some other such thing.
+You’re probably ready to throw me out as a crackpot.
 That’s how I used to think about people who were against tarot.
 I was wrong.
 You may be too.

 Just because someone says you’re being fooled when you know you’re not doesn’t make the other person wrong.
 They may just have more information than you.